BenGorUser/User/docs/basic_usage.md

 ## Running commands

 BenGorUser relies in a command bus to run use cases against the domain.
-This library exposes an interface and there are already some bridges implemented for some of the most used command buses in the PHP community.
+This library exposes an interface and there are already some bridges implemented for some of the most used command buses in the PHP community, [check it out](adapter_bus.md).

-To make it work just select the command bus the that fits you better:

-* [SimpleBusBridge][1]: `composer require bengoruser/simple-bus-bridge`
-* [TacticianBridge][2]: `composer require bengoruser/tactician-bridge`

-> You can write your own bridge for your favorite command bus, check [command_bus](command_bus.md) to learn more.

 Once you have installed the bridge just create an instance of the command bus that will be later used to handle commands.

-> Check [SimpleBusBridge getting started docs][3] or [TacticianBridge getting started docs][3] to know how to create a command bus instance

 To run a command just do the following: